e107-eFiction/efiction_noconflict/README.md

 IN DEVELOPMENT Still standalone efiction version but without conflicts with e107

-This is just backup a notes...
+This is just backup and notes...
+THIS REPO contains files before changing efiction code itself.
+Main reason is for it is to have be able to start from beginning if integration ends badly.

-## Database
+## Database changes
 *None*

 Use the same prefix.